intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patents/system-for-controlling-medical-devices-us10638999b2.md

 In this document, the terms "a" or "an" are used, as is common in patent documents, to include one or more than one.
 In this document, the term "or" is used to refer to a "nonexclusive or" unless otherwise indicated.

 In an exemplary embodiment, the various modules described herein and illustrated in the figures are embodied as hardware-enabled modules and may be configured as a plurality of overlapping or independent electronic circuits, devices, and discrete elements packaged onto a circuit board to provide data and signal processing functionality within a computer.
 An example might be a comparator, inverter, or flip-flop, which could include a plurality of transistors and other supporting devices and circuit elements.
 The modules that are configured with electronic circuits process computer logic instructions capable of providing digital and/or analog signals for performing various functions as described herein.
 The various functions can further be embodied and physically saved as any of data structures, data paths, data objects, data object models, object files, database components.
 For example, the data objects could be configured as a digital packet of structured data.
-The data structures could be configured as any of an array, tuple, map, union, variant, set, graph, tree, node, and an object, which may be stored and retrieved by computer memory and may be managed by processors, compilers, and other computer hardware components.
+The data structures could be configured as any of an array, tuple, map, union., variant, set, graph, tree, node, and an object, which may be stored and retrieved by computer memory and may be managed by processors, compilers, and other computer hardware components.
 The data paths can be configured as part of a computer CPU that performs operations and calculations as instructed by the computer logic instructions.
-The data paths could include digital electronic circuits, multipliers, registers, and buses capable of performing data processing operations and arithmetic operations (e.g., Add, Subtract, etc.), bitwise logical operations (AND, OR, XOR, etc.), bit shift operations (e.g., arithmetic, logical, complex operations (e.g., using single clock calculations, sequential calculations, iterative calculations, etc.).
-The data objects may be configured as physical locations in computer memory and can be a variable, a data structure, or a function.
-In the embodiments configured as relational databases (such Oracle® relational databases), the data objects can be configured as a table or column.
+The data paths could include digital. electronic circuits, multipliers, registers, and buses capable of performing data processing operations and arithmetic; operations (e.g., Add, Subtract, etc.), bit se logical operations (AND, OR, XOR, etc.), bit shift operations arithmetic, logical, rotate, etc.), complex operations (e.g., using single clock calculations, sequential calculations, iterative calculations, etc.).
+The data objects may be configured as physical locations in computer memory and can be a. variable, a data structure, or a function.
+In the embodiments configured as relational databases (e.g., such Oracle® relational databases), the data objects can be configured as a table or column.
 Other configurations include specialized objects, distributed objects, object oriented programming objects, and semantic web objects, for example.
-The data object models can be configured as an application programming interface for creating HyperText Markup Language (HTML) and Extensible Markup Language (XML) electronic documents.
+The data object models can be configured as an application. programming interface for creating HyperText Markup Language (HTML) and Extensible Markup Language (XML) electronic documents.
 The models can be further configured as any of a tree, graph, container, list, map, queue, set, stack, and variations thereof.
-The data object files are created by compilers and assemblers and contain generated binary code and data for a source file.
+The data object files are created. by compilers and assemblers and contain generated binary code and data for a source file.
 The database components can include any of tables, indexes, views, stored procedures, and triggers.

 A method or a system for dynamically updating real-time digital data associated with one or more entities of an electronic medical record (EMR) system is provided herein.
 The system and method comprises an ER client to remotely collect the real-time digital data associated with the one or more entities over a communication network.

 The real-time digital data may include, for example data related to patient, clinician, labs and imaging center, clinical research center, healthcare financing institute, pharmacy, nursing, social services, clinical or medical devices and the like.
 The ER client analyses the collected digital data to update one or more repositories of the EMR system associated with the one or more entities in real-time.
 The EMR system may also run automated monitoring software to alert the one or more entities about the updated digital records and associated digital data.

 FIG. 1 illustrates generally, but not by the way of limitation, among other things, an exemplary operating environment  **100**  in which various embodiments may operate.
 The environment  **100**  provides a high-level view of one or more private networks  **102**  serving as digital data sources for the Electronic Medical Record (EMR) system  **108**  such that the digital data may be accessed by the EMR system  **108**  in real time over a communications network  **104**.
 These private networks  **102**  may be associated with a plurality of entities such that the entities can be various subjects (patients), healthcare providers, care takers, and the like.
 Each private network  **102**  is associated with a particular subject such that the digital data available in a particular private network  **102**  is accessible to only the subject and his care takers or care providers or any other entity allowed by the subject or his care taker or his care provider to access the private network  **102**.
 In accordance with the digital data associated with the subject, the EMR system  **108**  may also reserve rights such that the digital data accessed from the private network  **102**  of the subject is accessible according to privacy and ownership rights of the digital data by the subject.
 The private networks may be associated with local private digital databases wherein the digital data associated with the subjects may be stored.
 The private networks may also refer to manual entries of the digital data at least in part by the subjects or associated entities.
 The private networks may also refer to automated or manual pulling of the digital data from associated medical devices of the subjects.

 In an embodiment, the EMR system  **108**  may be coupled to social networks such as through the social network platform  **106**  which may also serve as a source of the digital data associated with the subjects.
 In an embodiment, the social networking platform  **106**  may generate a variety of data coming from various aggregators and user profiles comprising of a plurality of digital formats wherein each digital format may be associated with a specific structure different from other digital formats.
 The data originating from the social networking platform  **106**  may require complex mapping of fields and elements for transformation to a unified structure as per requirements.
 The social networking platform  **106**  may host information related to the subjects.
 For example, the social networking platform  **106**  may host social profiles of the subjects and/or related entities such as caretakers where they may store and update their personal, professional or other such details or may communicate in a social network with friends, relatives, family members, or other such networking contacts about healthcare information or patient or medical device generated information, in an example.
 The social networking platform  **106**  may be defined as a network with an arbitrary large number of networked computers accessing the social network  **106**  through registered social profiles of such as clinical data providers or subjects.
 The social networking platform  **106**  may facilitate posting and sharing online profiles, data, clinical reviews, patient generated data, device generated data, IoT data, sensors data etc., simultaneously viewable by each of the arbitrary large number of computers including such as a clinical provider computer, patient computer, and the like.

 The communication network  **104**  can provide a communicative interconnection of various nodes such as the private networks  **102** , social network platform  **106** , EMR system  **108** , or any other node in the communication network  **104**.
 The private networks  **102**  and the social network platform  **106**  are together referred to as digital data sources  **124**  associated with a subject.
 The digital data sources  **124**  may be connected with their respective computing devices.
 The communication network  **104**  may include one or more wireless communications network or one or more wire line communications network.

 The wireless communications network may include for example, but not limited to, a digital cellular network, such as Global System for Mobile Telecommunications (GSM) network, Personal Communication System (PCS) network, or any other wireless communications network.
 The wire line communications network may include for example, but not limited to, a Public Switched Telephone Network (PSTN), proprietary local and long distance communications network, or any other wire line communications network.
 In addition, the communication network  **104**  may include for example, digital data networks, such as one or more local area networks (LANS), one or more wide area networks (WANS), or both LANS and WANS to allow interaction among the digital data sources and the EMR system.
 One or more networks may be included in the communication network  **104**  and may include both public networks such as the Internet, and private networks and may utilize any networking technology and protocol, such as Ethernet, Token Ring, Transmission Control Protocol/Internet Protocol (TCP/IP), or the like to allow interaction among various nodes such as the digital data sources, and the EMR system  **108** , or any other node in the network  **104**.

 The digital data sources  **124**  described herein may be connected with, for example, any type of electronic data processing system or communication device connected to the communications network  **104**.
 Examples of such an electronic data processing system include personal computer systems, such as desktop or laptop computers, workstation computer systems, server computer systems, networks of computer systems, personal digital assistants (PDAs), wireless communications devices, portable devices, or any other electronic data processing system.
 Likewise, the digital data sources  **124**  can connect to the communication network  **104**  through a wired or wireless connection, or a combination thereof, directly or indirectly.
 An "entity" is understood to mean an individual or a group of individual or an organization, or a platform such as for whom digital data is managed or who manages the digital data or who facilitate managing of the digital data in the EMR system  **108**.
 The entities may include for example, but not limited to a subject/patient, clinician or doctor, a lab and research organization, a biller, a hospital, an insurance corporation, an emergency resource such as ambulance, a marketer, an advertiser, an enterprise, a sponsor, an office professional, a social service organization, or any other individual or a group of individuals or an organization or a platform.
 Each subject can be associated with a unique subject identifier, usually comprising of a numeric or alphanumeric sequence that is unidentifiable outside the EMR system  **108**.
 In examples, the subject identifier may also be referred to as a medical record number or master patient index (MPI).
 The unique subject identifier can link and update all digital data associated with the subject.
 The detailed description about association of the digital data with the subject will be described in later paragraphs of the document.